Wednesday’s ‘General Hospital’ Spoilers: Chase Has A Message For Michael As Willow’s Struggles Escalate

 Spoilers for Wednesday’s episode of General Hospital indicate that Chase will show how serious he is in trying to protect Willow as she navigates life after the Wiley bombshell.
-Previews for the March 4 show indicate he will have a chat with Sasha, seemingly sharing a message with her that he would like her to pass along to Michael.
+Previews for the March 4 episode indicate he will have a chat with Sasha, seemingly sharing a message with her that he would like her to pass along to Michael.

 As viewers have seen in recent days, both Michael and Sasha have made strong arguments for keeping Willow in Wiley’s life.
 Willow had decided to tell Michael that she felt it was best to stay out of the little boy’s life entirely, but he felt differently.